 Where information is to be published, Member Groups must obtain written permission from the author to publish the material.
 A standard ‘licence to publish’ form is available at here.
-If an author has used third party material he /she must have permission from the copyright owner; a standard third party permission form is available at (link to be added).
+If an author has used third party material he / she must have permission from the copyright owner; a standard third party permission form is available from the BCS Publishing Department.

 If the Institute is paying for the work, copyright assignment to the Institute is normally required.
 If in doubt, consult the Head of Publishing.